Kokoy de Santos

 Ronald Marquez de Santos Jr. (born May 15, 1998), known professionally as Kokoy de Santos, is a Filipino actor, singer, dancer, commercial model, and comedian.
-His movie Fuccbois was an official entry to the 15th Cinemalaya Philippine Independent Film Festival that gave him a break in to acting.
+His movie Fuccbois was an official entry to the 15th Cinemalaya Philippine Independent Film Festival.
+He is currently an exclusive talent of GMA Network and Sparkle GMA Artist Center.

 In May 2020, he was cast as one of the main actors in the web series Gameboys.
 Produced by The IdeaFirst Company, it is a boys love (BL) series in the Philippines that tackles the story of two young boys who found each other online amidst the COVID-19 pandemic.
 Santos plays the role of Gavreel Alarcon alongside Elijah Canlas who plays the role of Cairo Lazaro, a famous online game streamer, in the thirteen-part series.

+Education

+De Santos graduated from Boy Logro’s Institute of Culinary & Kitchen Services, Inc.